ytakefuji/ml5/README.md

 # ml5
-ml5 is useful for using tensorflow.js.
+ml5 using tensorflow.js is useful for many recognition applications.
 A posenet example is shown.
 <pre>
 Download rednose.tar and expand it on desktop. click index.html using firefox, chrome, or opera.